Newquay: Surfing

-The resort is widely regarded as the surf capital of the UK.
-Newquay is a centre for the surf industry in Britain, with many surf stores, board manufacturers and hire shops in the town.
+Newquay is widely regarded as the surf capital of the UK, and is therefore also a centre for the surf industry in Britain.
+There are many surf stores, board manufacturers and hire shops in the town.

 At the centre of Newquay's surfing status is Fistral Beach which has a reputation as one of the best beach breaks in Cornwall.
 Fistral is capable of producing powerful, hollow waves and holding a good sized swell.

 Fistral Beach has been host to international surfing competitions for around 20 years now.
 The annual Boardmasters Festival takes place at Fistral beach, with a music festival taking place at Watergate Bay.

 Newquay is also home to the reef known as the Cribbar.
 With waves breaking at up to 20 ft, the Cribbar was until recently rarely surfed as it requires no wind and huge swell to break.
 It was first surfed in September 1965 by Rodney Sumpter, Bob Head and Jack Lydgate and again in 1966, by Pete Russell, Ric Friar and Johnny McElroy and American Jack Lydgate.
 The recent explosion in interest in surfing large waves has seen it surfed more frequently by South African born Chris Bertish, who during a succession of huge clean swells in 2004, surfed the biggest wave ever seen there.

 Towan, Great Western and Tolcarne beaches nearer the town and nearby Crantock and Watergate Bay also provide high quality breaks.

+In 2011, an artificial reef was proposed in Newquay to increase the swell and frequency of waves for surfers.
+However, it lost council support after local rowing clubs and fishermen protested against it.